Keinstah/FluxCP_Addons-VoteForPoints/readme.md

 - Vote Name to avoid the confusion of the voting site.
 - Able to detect if the user is using proxy.
 - Able to check if the user has already voted by its ip address.
+- Voters Log(Able to delete a voters log.)

 Compability:
 - Tested on Xantara's FluxCP for rAthena - https://github.com/m...ntara/fluxcp-rA